 From the City of Charlottesville website: "Nikuyah Walker was elected to Charlottesville City Council in November 2017 after years of working as an advocate for racial and social justice.
 Nikuyah’s commitment has been to authentic inclusion, equity, and progress.
 Her primary goal as a councilor is to help create a city that deserves its World Class designation.
 Nikuyah was born and raised in Charlottesville and attended Charlottesville City Public Schools.
 She graduated from Charlottesville High School in 1998 and went on to earn a BA in Political Science from Virginia Commonwealth University in 2004.
 She has three children.
 Nikuyah has spent most of her adult life serving those most oppressed and neglected in this community.
 She has worked in several non-profits in Charlottesville--as a Substance Abuse Clinician, an HIV Prevention Educator, and a Community Organizer.
 She is currently employed by the City of Charlottesville in the Parks and Recreation department."

-The November 14 Speaker Series brought Tandem alum Matt Glattfelder (TFS '12), who works for Sigora Solar.
+The November 14 Speaker Series brought Tandem alum Matt Glattfelder (TFS '12), who works for Sigora Solar in Charlottesville.
 Matt studied engineering at University of Wisconsin with a focus on nuclear energy.
 He spoke about carbon free energy and why we need nuclear power, and gave plenty of mathematical explanations as he answered many questions from students and faculty alike.
+Matt's favorite Tandem memories?
+Ganongathon, RENT, and Open Mics.

 Our Speaker Series guest was the inspirational Chris Andrews, who chose to combat his cell phone addiction by walking across the USA without a phone.
 He walked 3200 miles from Washington, DC to Los Angeles in 210 days, chronicling over 10,000 face-to-face conversations along the way.
 His Let's Talk initiative inspires others to examine their relationship with technology and reclaim and celebrate life beyond the screen.
 Here's a short video of his journey.
 And here's to a weekend of great conversations that Chris has inspired us all to have with each other!